 1/2 teaspoon salt

 In a large bowl, mix first 3 ingredients.
-Let sit on the counter for 1-3 hours (or overnight, but I wouldn't care for this muffin hot in the morning, it seems more like a dinner muffin to me).
+Let sit on the counter for 1-3 hours (or overnight, but I wouldn't care for this muffin hot in the morning, it seems more like a dinner muffin to me) If you like, you can prep the oats and buttermilk step a few days in advance and store in the fridge.

 When you're ready to bake, preheat the oven to 400 degrees Fahrenheit and spray a 12 cup muffin pan with oil spray.
 Stir in the egg, sugar, and oil to the bowl until well blended.
 Dump the rest of the dry ingredients on top and stir until just combined.
 Scoop into prepared muffin pan.
 Bake for 18 minutes.
 Cool in pan 5 minutes, then turn out onto cooling rack.
 Try it!

-This post is linked up with the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, What's In The Box at In Her Chucks, Strange But Good at Sprint2TheTable.
+This post is linked up with the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, What's In The Box at In Her Chucks, Strange But Good at Sprint2TheTable, Food On Friday.